DHS begs for border volunteers, offers COVID-19 vaccines in exchange

 Under current rules, Homeland Security is supposed to transfer unaccompanied children to HHS within 72 hours.
 But HHS lacks capacity, and thousands of children have been left mired in Border Patrol facilities.

-The OPM solicitation doesn’t mention COVID-19 vaccines as an enticement,
+The OPM solicitation doesn’t mention COVID-19 vaccines as an enticement.

+Homeland Security has been on a mission to get its front-line workforce at the border vaccinated because of the dangers of working with the migrant population.

+Testing has shown between 10% and 25% of the migrants show positive when tested — though given the congregate settings migrants are held in before the test, it’s likely others are infected but the incubation period for showing positive has not yet tolled.

 Sign up for Daily Newsletters